cubesys-GmbH/ros_v2x_apps/README.md

 ## Repository structure

 The package lives under `dev_ws/src/v2x_apps`.
-Each node is a self-contained example of one ETSI ITS message type:
+Each node is a self-contained example of one ITS message type:

 ```bash
 dev_ws